[Minor revision–posted 3/28/18 (replaces 5/7/13 edition)]

 c.
 A person applying for or holding a camp employee position involving contact with campers at a campus program for minors operated by Texas Tech must successfully complete the training and examination program on sexual abuse and child molestation awareness prior to the first day of the campus program for which the person is seeking employment.
 Failure to complete the required training on a timely basis may result in the immediate termination of the camp employee.

 d.
-The camp director must submit documentation to the vice provost for undergraduate education within 24 hours of the first day of the campus program, verifying that each camp employee having contact with campers has completed the training and examination requirements.
+The camp director must submit documentation to the University Counsel within 24 hours of the first day of the campus program, verifying that each camp employee having contact with campers has completed the training and examination requirements.
 If the camp employee is a Texas Tech employee, the documentation will be forwarded to Human Resources for inclusion in the employee's training record and personnel file.

 e.
 All copies of training and examination documents must be retained by the camp director until the second anniversary of the camp employee's examination date.